Pecan Sandies Recipe: The Buttery, Nutty Shortbread Cookie You Need

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Old fashioned pecan sandies
+Old-fashioned pecan sandies

-These pecan sandies are like cookies that are often sold as Mexican wedding cookies.
+These pecan sandies are like the cookies often sold as Mexican wedding cookies.
 In fact, these scrumptious little treats have several names – pecan sandies, Mexican wedding cookies, snowball cookies, tea cookies, Swedish tea cakes, and, who knows, maybe more?
 What’s important is that these buttery pecan cookies are good no matter what they are called.

 It isn’t the holidays at my house without these cookies.
 These pecan sandies cookies combine crispy, buttery, and nutty goodness to make them all-time favorites.
 These pecan sandies pack well and are good cookies for edible holiday gifts or for a cookie exchange.